mdb/aka-archiver/README.md

 Akamai provides no rollback functionality, version control, or backups of GTM domain, property, and data center configuration.

 `aka-archiver` saves GTM configuration to JSON files.
-The JSON can be used to restore your Akamai GTM configuration should it disappear.
+The JSON can be used to restore your Akamai GTM configuration should it disappear or be problematically modified.

 ## Installation